-GRADUATE STUDIES ARIZONA STATE UNIVERSITY PO BOX 37100 PHOENIX AZ 85069-7100 tion fee, transcripts, and applicable national admissions test scores) for an applicant, one copy is forwarded to the academic unit.
+When Graduate Studies has a complete file (the application, Domicile Affidavit, application fee, transcripts, and applicable national admissions test scores) for an applicant, one copy is forwarded to the academic unit.
 The second copy becomes part of the applicant's permanent record.
 Academic units review the file and the supporting materials (such as applicable test scores, portfolios, and letters of recommendation) and, following admission policies established by Graduate Studies and the faculty of the academic unit, make a recommendation (regular admission, regular admission with deficiencies, provisional admission, or denial) to Graduate Studies.
-All recommendations are reviewed and approved by admissions officers in Graduate Studies.
+All recommendations are reviewed and approved by admissions officers in the Graduate Studies Office.
 If there are questions about the likelihood of a student succeeding in the designated program, Graduate Studies admissions officers communicate with the academic unit, perhaps agreeing on a provisional admission or arranging for the student in question to have a special faculty advisor or an advanced graduate student assigned as a mentor.
-In other situations they may suggest that the student take some preliminary courses as a nondegree student.
+Other times they may suggest that the student take some preliminary courses as a nondegree student.
 International students, however, may enroll at ASU only if they have been admitted to a degree program and therefore may not pursue nondegree studies.
 They must meet all appropriate immigration standards and requirements.